tariqelb/BGP/README.md

 When a packet from host-tel-bouh-1 reaches Switch 1, the switch does not know how to forward it to host-tel-bouh-4 because the hosts are in different Layer 2 networks.
 To allow communication, we create a **VXLAN tunnel** between the two routers.
 How VXLAN Works in This Context

 VXLAN encapsulates the original packet inside another VXLAN header, which includes a destination IP address (the remote VTEP, or VXLAN Tunnel Endpoint).
+VXLAN encapsulates the original packet inside another VXLAN header, which includes a source IP address (the local VTEP) and a destination IP address (the remote VTEP, or VXLAN Tunnel Endpoint).

+To simplify:

+-	On router-tel-bouh-1, the VXLAN interface encapsulates the packet by adding its own IP address as the source and the IP address of the VXLAN interface on router-tel-bouh-2 as the destination.
+-	When the packet reaches Switch 1, the switch does not understand VXLAN; it simply sees an outer IP packet.
+-	The switch will perform an ARP request to find the MAC address corresponding to the destination IP address (the remote VTEP's IP).
-This way, when the encapsulated packet reaches the switch, the switch forwards it based on the outer MAC address.
+-	Once the switch receives an ARP reply, it forwards the encapsulated VXLAN packet based on the outer MAC address.
+-	When the packet reaches router-tel-bouh-2, the VXLAN interface decapsulates it, removing the VXLAN header, and the original packet continues its normal route to the destination.

 Packet Flow with VXLAN:

 -	The packet from host-tel-bouh-1 reaches Router 1.